United States Air Force Security Forces

 The United States Air Force Security Forces (SF) are the ground combat force and military police service of the U.S. Air Force and U.S. Space Force.
 The USAF Security Forces were formerly known as Military Police (MP), Air Police (AP), and Security Police (SP) at various points in their history.
-Due to its significant ground combat mission, Security Forces are often regarded as Air Force infantry within the Air Force and were formed on the premise of being the Air Force's "Marine Corps", in that they would provide security for the Air Force similar to how the Marines provide security for the Navy.

 Mission

-As outlined in Department of the Air Force publications, Security Forces are responsible to protect, defend, and fight to enable U.S. Air Force, Joint, and Coalition mission success.
-Not only are they responsible for installation law and discipline enforcement, but Security Forces are the Air Force's base defense and ground combat force.
+As outlined in Department of the Air Force publications, Security Forces are responsible for protecting, defending, and fighting to ensure U.S. Air Force, joint, and coalition mission success.
+They are responsible not only for installation law and discipline enforcement, but also base defense and ground combat.

+The USAF uses the term Air Base Ground Defense (ABGD) for defense of U.S. Air Force bases.
+This specialty is filled by members of the Air Force Security Forces, who serve not only as military law enforcement officers, but also as ground combat troops defending U.S. air bases around the world from possible attacks.
+In these capacities, their duties are similar to a combination of the roles performed in the UK military by the RAF Regiment and RAF Police.

+Camp Bullis in Texas is where all levels of Air Base Ground Defense (ABGD) are instructed, the course ranges in length from 4–6 weeks.
+In these weeks of training Air Force Security Forces are taught to operate the following weapons: M4 Carbine, M-18, M-9, M-203, M-240B, M-249 (SAW), MK-19, as well as other base defense weapons and tools.
+In 1966-1969, sentry dog teams used the Smith & Wesson K-38 Combat Masterpiece.

+Under the Interservice Agreement between the United States Air Force and the United States Army, the U.S. Air Force is responsible for ground combat operations to defend U.S. air bases.
+Air Force Security Forces fulfill this mission, and, as such, are trained in the whole range of infantry tactics, to include patrolling, close quarters battle, defense in depth, crew-served weapons, and other ground combat tactics.

 Personnel

 Leadership

-The director of Security Forces is a brigadier general and the highest-ranking Security Forces officer, sometimes referred to as the "Top Cop".
+The director of Security Forces is a Brigadier General and the highest-ranking Security Forces officer, sometimes referred to as the "Top Cop".
 The director of Security Forces reports to the deputy chief of staff of the Air Force for logistics, engineering and force protection.
 The director of Security Forces has the responsibility to develop policy, doctrine, and guidance for Security Forces and serves as the executive agent for the Department of Defense Military Working Dog Program.

-The deputy director of Security Forces acts as the chief deputy to the director of Security Forces.
+The deputy director of Security Forces acts as the second-in-command to the director of Security Forces.
 The Security Forces Career Field Manager is a chief master sergeant and the senior enlisted Defender, acting as an adviser to the director of Air Force Security Forces.